tc39/proposal-smart-pipelines/readme.md

+# Smart pipelines
+ECMAScript Stage-(−1) Proposal by J. S. Choi, 2018-02.

+This repository contains the formal specification for a proposed “smart pipe operator” `|>` in JavaScript.
+It is currently not even in Stage 0 of the [TC39 process][TC39 process] but it may eventually be presented to TC39.

 [TODO: Remove ClearTopicBinding; simplify to HasBinding to match spec.]\
 [TODO: Change Bind Topic Value ( V ) to (V), no spaces.]\
 [TODO: Copy overview of lexical-topic concept from spec into own section.]\